 - Verify Abloy lock is attached to trailer and that the seal is intact

 Always secure your truck and trailer to protect from theft.
 Be alert and if you see something unusual, say something-better to report than risk the alternative.
-When you notice potential “threat indicators” inform local law enforcements and CFI operations.
+When you notice potential “threat indicators” inform local law enforcements.